HartmannLab/UELer/README.md

 - Relocated `viewer/color_palettes.py` into `ueler.viewer.color_palettes`, added a legacy wrapper plus reverse alias in `_compat.py`, and reran the fast test suite to verify shim coverage remains intact.
 - Moved `viewer/decorators.py` into `ueler.viewer.decorators`, introduced helpers to simplify the status-bar decorator, and left a compatibility wrapper for legacy imports.
 - Transitioned `viewer/observable.py` to `ueler.viewer.observable`, tightened typing for the observable helper, and replaced the legacy module with a thin forwarding shim.
+- Relocated `viewer/annotation_palette_editor.py` into `ueler.viewer.annotation_palette_editor`, updated its color helper imports, and retained a legacy shim for backward compatibility.
+- Shifted `viewer/annotation_display.py` into `ueler.viewer.annotation_display`, refreshed imports to use the packaged namespace, added a lazy widget loader so test stubs initialize before instantiation, and provided a compatibility wrapper plus alias updates so existing code keeps working.

 **Fast-stub pandas parity**
 - Extended the shared pandas shim with `Series.loc`/`.iloc` indexers, `map`, `astype`, boolean helpers, and dictionary-aware constructors so chart and scatter tests align categories correctly without the real library installed.